 The boxed processor fan heatsink will not weigh more than 450 grams.
-See Chapter 5 and the Intel[®] Pentium[®] 4 Processor on 90 nm Process in the 775-Land Package Thermal Design Guidelines for details on the processor weight and heatsink requirements.
+See Chapter 5 and the Intel® Pentium® 4 Processor on 90 nm Process in the 775-land LGA Package Thermal Design Guidelines for details on the processor weight and heatsink requirements.